opengisch/georama/docs/src/workflow.md

 !!! info
     Remark: Having spaces in the project file name is possible but not a good idea in general.

-The JSON is written to stdout.
-To put it in a file the stdout has to be piped into a file.

 ### 🚀 Generate JSON